 Here’s a list of questions to answer, in order, to pinpoint the source of the problem:

-- Are you using petroleum (Vaseline) as a diaper cream?
+- Are you using petroleum (Vaseline) as a diaper cream on synthetic fabrics?
 Have you used zinc and didn’t scrub the stains away?
 Are you using detergent with fabric softeners, liquid fabric softener, or dryer sheets?
-Are you using homemade laundry soap, or a commercial laundry “soap” like Charlie’s Soap?
+Are you using homemade laundry soap or a commercial laundry “soap” like Charlie’s Soap?

 - Do you have hard water?
 If you’re not sure, you can either test your water with simple test strips (like these from Amazon, which are quick, and inexpensive), bring a water sample to your local pool retailer to test, or if you’re on city-supplied water, you can contact your city, which should have the hardness rating of your water for you.

 This could be caused by a number of things.
 Not using enough detergent, or diapers not being able to agitate against each other in the machine are common causes.
 Making sure you’re getting some suds during the wash cycle (not too many) and that you have enough in the load to let your diapers rub against each other may be the missing link here.
-If you find that you don’t have many diapers to wash, consider adding regular laundry to your load, you can read more about washing diapers with laundry here.
+Again, using the measure method for cloth diaper laundry can help you get those ratios right.

-Cloth diapers are the dirtiest and hardest to clean loads of laundry you’ll ever wash; it’s no wonder that sometimes things can go wrong and you need to reset them to square-one.
+Cloth diapers are the dirtiest and hardest to clean loads of laundry you’ll ever wash; it’s no wonder that sometimes things can go wrong and you need to reset them with a deep clean.

 Cloth diaper stripping removes any build-up of minerals, products, or dirt from the fibers of the material, resetting your diapers back to square-one.
 Though it shouldn’t be used as a solution to any given build-up problem, once back to like-new condition, you’ll be better able to adjust your wash routine, and through trial and error, solve any rashes, smells, and leaks that begin caused by build-up on your diapers.